Levy-Khintchine random matrices and the Poisson weighted infinite skeleton tree: Proofs of the main results

 \section{Proofs of the main results}

-In the case that a \LK\ ensemble $\(\cc_n\)_{n\in\N}$ has characteristics of the form $(0,0,\Pi)$, then results of Section \ref{sec:nowigner} (Theorem \ref{thm:lwc to spectrum}, Proposition \ref{prop:LWC}) imply the existence of the LSD in expectation.
+In the case that a \LK\ ensemble $\(\cc_n\)_{n\in\N}$ {is real and} has characteristics of the form $(0,0,\Pi)$, then results of Section \ref{sec:nowigner} (Theorem \ref{thm:lwc to spectrum}, Proposition \ref{prop:LWC}) imply the existence of the LSD in expectation.
 On the other hand, if $|\cc_n(1,2)|$ is a.s. uniformly bounded in $n$, Proposition \ref{prop:moment bound} proves the existence of the LSD in expectation.
-Armed with our local weak convergence arguments, let us begin this section with a somewhat simple proof of existence of the LSD in expectation under the assumption \eqref{finite nu moments}.
-The proof is based on free probability; for an introduction to the subject we refer the reader to \cite[Ch.
-5]{anderson2010introduction}.

-Recall that if two self-adjoint random variables $x$ and $y$ in a $C^*-$probability space are freely independent with distributions $\mu$ and $\nu$, respectively, then the distribution of their sum is the free convolution $\mu\boxplus\nu$.